Les Eccles, Melanie Kempers, Devan Rawn, Brian Lacey & Daniel Thurston

 1. Resistance Testing (TTP)

-The Pettis test was used to determine the presence of varroa mites resistant to conventional miticides such as Apivar® (amitraz), Apistan® (fluvalinate) and Bayvarol® (flumethrin).
-In September, resistance testing was conducted in one bee yard in Halton County.
-Average fluvalinate, amitraz and flumethrin efficacy was 96.89%, 96.74% and 96.84% respectively.
+The Pettis test is used to determine the presence of varroa mites resistant to conventional miticides such as Apivar® (amitraz), Apistan® (fluvalinate) and Bayvarol® (flumethrin).

 C. Management Practices to Improve Honey Bee Colony Health: